There are two (simultaneous) parts to the CTL Service Learning experience:

 Placements can be in-reach or outreach (see below) and require 5 – 7 hours/week of active involvement with a placement partner (during the 11 – 12 weeks the student is enrolled in the CTLB03 course).

 i.
-In-Reach: Students who have successfully completed a course can use that experience to return to the course and enrich the learning of students currently taking the same course.
-In-reach students might develop practice exercises or review modules, assist instructors with teaching tools, and so on.
-In this kind of placement, the in-reach student can gain a true and deeper understanding of their discipline as they review and deconstruct course content.
-By re-engaging with course material, instructors and other students, they can gain new motivation and appreciation for their discipline.
+In-Reach: Students who have successfully completed a course can use that experience to return to a placement in the course, to engage with instructors and students to the benefit of current students.
+Placement students can provide their perspectives on course learning objects, and help students strategize their approach to the course.
+In this kind of placement, the in-reach student can gain a true and deeper understanding of their discipline, plus new motivation for and appreciation of it.

 ii.
 Out-Reach: Students bring concepts taught in the academic classroom to discipline-related organizations within the non-course/off-campus community.
 These might include area schools, laboratories, NGOs and government departments.
 Students learn about the current needs of the communities they are serving and the approaches used to meet these needs.
 By employing academic knowledge in a meaningful context, students become active learners.
 Through practice, concepts become solidified and students develop a sense of ownership over self-generated knowledge.
 Students learn to recognize issues, formulate and carry out initiatives and evaluate progress, and thus become more self-reflective learners.
 Communication and other skills imperative to professional practice are strengthened and students have direct experience with how knowledge is generated and transferred.